Cornelius Crane Pacific Expedition: Crew

 Cornelius Crane was the leader of this expedition.
-The captain and navigator was Seldon B. Boutilier an man who had 30 years of experience at sea.
+The captain and navigator was Seldon B. Boutilier, a man who had 30 years of experience at sea.
 Field Museum staff made up the core of the scientific team with herpetologist Karl P. Schmidt was appointed Head of Scientific Staff; Walter A. Weber, ornithologist and illustrator; and Frank C. Wonder, taxidermist and preparator.
 Also joining the crew was Harvard bacteriologist and immunologist William L. Moss, who served as a physician and wanted to study tropical diseases and blood types while on the expedition.
 Dr Albert W Herre, ichthyologist and professor at Stanford University, also joined the expedition.
 Sidney N. Shurcliff, a friend of Cornelius Crane, photographed and filmed much of the expedition.
 He was credited as being one of the first photographers to successfully film underwater coral, which he did during the expedition at some reefs at the Tropics of Capricorn.
 While only Shurcliff was documented as official photographer, five men are known to have taken over 500 photographs of people, art, architecture, and everyday life in New Guinea.
 Murry N. Fairbank and Charles R. Peavy, friends of Cornelius Crane, also accompanied the expedition.